Neuberger Berman Group LLC Increases Position in United Rentals, Inc. (NYSE:URI)

 Several other institutional investors and hedge funds also recently made changes to their positions in the company.
 Gateway Advisory LLC grew its holdings in shares of United Rentals by 2.0% during the third quarter.
 Gateway Advisory LLC now owns 1,494 shares of the construction company’s stock valued at $524,000 after buying an additional 29 shares during the last quarter.
 Global Retirement Partners LLC boosted its holdings in United Rentals by 33.0% in the third quarter.
 Global Retirement Partners LLC now owns 125 shares of the construction company’s stock valued at $44,000 after purchasing an additional 31 shares during the last quarter.
 Healthcare of Ontario Pension Plan Trust Fund boosted its holdings in United Rentals by 73.3% in the second quarter.
 Healthcare of Ontario Pension Plan Trust Fund now owns 78 shares of the construction company’s stock valued at $25,000 after purchasing an additional 33 shares during the last quarter.
 First Hawaiian Bank boosted its holdings in United Rentals by 0.5% in the third quarter.
 First Hawaiian Bank now owns 6,643 shares of the construction company’s stock valued at $2,331,000 after purchasing an additional 35 shares during the last quarter.
 Finally, Nwam LLC boosted its holdings in United Rentals by 5.5% in the third quarter.
 Nwam LLC now owns 666 shares of the construction company’s stock valued at $234,000 after purchasing an additional 35 shares during the last quarter.
 90.13% of the stock is currently owned by hedge funds and other institutional investors.

 URI has been the topic of several recent research reports.
-Deutsche Bank Aktiengesellschaft lowered their price target on shares of United Rentals from $402.00 to $384.00 and set a “hold” rating on the stock in a report on Friday, December 10th.
 Citigroup upped their price target on shares of United Rentals from $400.00 to $445.00 and gave the company a “buy” rating in a report on Tuesday, November 16th.
-Jefferies Financial Group began coverage on shares of United Rentals in a report on Friday, January 21st.
-They issued a “hold” rating and a $350.00 price target on the stock.
-Barclays upped their price objective on shares of United Rentals from $290.00 to $300.00 and gave the stock an “underweight” rating in a research report on Thursday, January 13th.
+The Goldman Sachs Group upped their price target on shares of United Rentals from $415.00 to $425.00 in a report on Thursday, January 27th.
+Robert W. Baird upped their price target on shares of United Rentals from $317.00 to $324.00 in a report on Thursday, January 27th.
+Jefferies Financial Group began coverage on shares of United Rentals in a research report on Friday, January 21st.
+They issued a “hold” rating and a $350.00 price objective for the company.
 Finally, KeyCorp decreased their price objective on shares of United Rentals from $455.00 to $420.00 and set an “overweight” rating for the company in a research report on Friday, January 28th.
 One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and six have given a buy rating to the company.
 According to data from MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $375.27.

 United Rentals (NYSE:URI) last released its quarterly earnings results on Wednesday, January 26th.
 The construction company reported $7.39 earnings per share for the quarter, topping the consensus estimate of $6.98 by $0.41.
 United Rentals had a net margin of 14.27% and a return on equity of 30.14%.
 During the same quarter in the prior year, the firm posted $5.04 earnings per share.
 As a group, sell-side analysts expect that United Rentals, Inc. will post 26.7 earnings per share for the current year.